prividentity/PrivateIdentity-Oldd/Encryption-Engine-setup.md

 #### Add SSL certs for domain

-Please follow below steps to add certs into your cluster for ssl termination.
+Please follow the below steps to add certs into your cluster for SSL termination.

-1. Download certs for domain that you added in variables.sh
+1. Download certs for the domain that you added in variables.sh

-2. Run command with exact path of downloaded certs.
+2. Run command with the exact path of downloaded certs.

 ```kubectl create secret tls <Domain> --key <path of private key> --cert <path of crt file>```